-- a) Introduce the four food groups to the athletes and have examples to demonstrate what each group represents. - b) Explain that in order to be healthy, a person should eat food from each of the four groups. - c) Provide a healthy snack such as peanut-free Fig Newtons, Granola Bars, or fruit. - d) Provide caregivers with a copy of Canada's Food Guide.
+- Activity: a) Introduce the four food groups to the athletes and have examples to demonstrate what each group represents. - b) Explain that in order to be healthy, a person should eat food from each of the four groups. - c) Provide a healthy snack such as peanut-free Fig Newtons, Granola Bars, or fruit.